Battle of Vapniarka

 The Battle of Vapniarka, also known as the Vapniarka operation was a battle that took place during the Ukrainian-Soviet war between 26 and 31 July, 1919 near the railway station Vapniarka (now Vinnytsia oblast) and ended in Ukrainian success.

 Background

-After the bolshevik invasion, most of Ukraine came under Soviet control.
+After the Bolshevik invasion, most of Ukraine came under Soviet control.
 Despite the series of defeats, Ukrainian army was reorganized.
 On 6 of June 1919, Ukrainian forces counterattacked and captured the city of Kamyanets together with Proskuriv and Starokostiantyniv.
 After the battle, Kamyanets-Podilskyi became the temporary capital of the UPR, on 3 of July, Mohyliv-Podilskyi was captured.

 Following the defeat in a war with Poland, Ukrainian Galician Army crossed the Zbruch river, which allowed to increase the size of UPR forces.
-At the end of July, the joint forces of Ukrainian People's Army and Ukrainian Galician army began an offensive with goal of capturing Kiev, which at the time was helt by Bolsheviks.
+At the end of July, the joint forces of Ukrainian People's Army and Ukrainian Galician army began an offensive with goal of capturing Kiev, which at the time was held by Bolsheviks.
+In order to establish a naval link for the supply of munitions, the leadership of Ukrainian People's Republic planned another offensive with the aim of capturing Odesa, with Vapniarka being an important railway node on the route towards the port city.

+Opposing forces

+Ukrainian army

+Units of the Ukrainian People's Army participating in the battle were subordinated to the 3rd Rifle Division headed by former tsarist army colonel Oleksandr Udovychenko.
+Udovychenko's force was an amalgam of various preceding formations, including World War I veterans from the Bluecoat Division.
+The division consisted of a little more than 3,000 soldiers, and suffered from a lack of cavalry forces and artillery, as well as general scarcity of weapons.
+The problem with munition supplies was solved with the help of equipment captured from the enemy; trophies taken from the Red Army included armoured cars and even several armoured trains.

+Simultaneously with Udovychenko's offensive actions, a group of Ukrainian forces led by Tiutiunnyk and Bozhko attempted to dislodge Bolshevik troops from Zhmerynka.

+Red Army

+The area of Vapniarka was defended by the 45th Division under command of Iona Yakir, as well as several other units, including the 54th Regiment named after Vladimir Lenin led by notable Odesa gangster Mishka Yaponchik.
+The Red Army forces were well-supplied and had support of several armoured trains.
+Their total strength was over 10,000 soldiers.